RichBu/Resume/Resume-Rich Budek_2018_r02.md

-1999–2004	Power House Tool, Inc.									Joliet, IL Consultant & Design Engineer
+1999ï¿½2004	Power House Tool, Inc.									Joliet, IL Consultant & Design Engineer
 * Consulted on a project basis
 * Designed test and measurement tools for the power industry
+* Interfaced instruments to Windows CE, later to Windows Mobile handheld units
+* Software would send data to Microsoft Excel using DDE
 * Designed equipment that is used in the largest and most efficient nuclear power plants
 * Did on-site installation, training, and supervision in the use of equipment at nuclear, fossil, and natural gas turbine power plants
 * Created battery powered instruments linked to Windows CE handheld devices
 * Presented at major power industry shows and seminars

-1995–1999	Siligan / White Cap, Inc.	(Continental Can)			Downers Grove, IL Senior Project Engineer
+1995ï¿½1999	Siligan / White Cap, Inc.	(Continental Can)			Downers Grove, IL Senior Project Engineer
 * Mentored project engineers, associate engineers, and co-op students
 * Interfaced directly with electricians, panel houses, machine shops, and PCB houses during construction of projects
-* Thought of, researched, and started development of a completely non-contact Moiré inferometer vision gauging system
+* Thought of, researched, and started development of a completely non-contact Moirï¿½ inferometer vision gauging system
-* Developed “intermediate” mechanical contact gauging system that sends values over directly into Excel
+* Developed ï¿½intermediateï¿½ mechanical contact gauging system that sends values over directly into Excel
 * Developed DSP based system for detecting tamper bands on jars
 * Co-developed completely servo driven sheet fed press and was responsible for on-site debugging and startup
 * Developed servo driven capping equipment with PLC controls
 * Installed machinery, equipment, and software all over the world
 * Performed statistical design of experiment (D.O.E.) that solved collapsed sidewall problem.
-This was an extensive problem that eliminated supposedly “intermittent” defect with tooling and machinery.
+This was an extensive problem that eliminated supposedly ï¿½intermittentï¿½ defect with tooling and machinery.
 * Solved other problems using statistics that occurred down to 2-3 defects per 2 million
+* Data was collected by using Visual C program that would feed data to Microsoft Excel using DDE.
 * Solved compound pouring problems using statistical design of experiment, requiring many different instruments to be hooked up
 * Designed pressure monitoring system while compound is being poured to correct defects discovered during D.O.E.
 This was an on-line embedded micro-processor.
-Future upgraded to PC/104 system.
+Future upgraded to PC/104 running Windows CE system.
 * Designed force monitoring system during metal forming operation that will detect defects
 * Investigated possibility and feasibility of using force transducers with signature analysis during punching and blanking operations
 * Designed machinery used throughout the world